MoisesCatonio/MCA/README.md

 # Features

-The code must be capable of Measure:
+The code must be capable of Measure and Execute:

 1. Total application instructions.
 2. Total memory read instructions and its percentage in relation with total instructions.